stevoland/adaptr-connect/README.md

 WIP

-Client feature detection on the server
+Client feature detection on your server

 ## Concept